 After the interviews, candidates will be ranked by GPA, GAMSAT/MCAT/DAT and interview score (equally weighted), with the highest-ranking applicants being offered a place.
 Rural applicants will be ranked based on GAMSAT, GPA interview and rurality rating (equally weighted).

 Please refer to the information below for details regarding the admissions and selection process.
-The Faculty Admissions team will be happy to assist with any further queries.
+The HMS Admissions team will be happy to assist with any further queries.